WE TRAIN COACHES AND ATHLETES TO COMPETE BIBLICALLY

 What is the most impossible mathematical record in sports?
 In 1954, Skeptics said no man would ever break the “4-minute barrier” in the mile run.
 Scientists claimed the human body was not capable of such a feat.
 Roger Bannister proved the experts wrong.
 Wilt Chamberlain, center for the Philadelphia Warriors, scored an NBA single-game record of 100 points against the New York Knicks in 1962.
 No other players have mathematically come close to that record other than Kobe Bryant’s 81-point game in 2006.
 My favorite impossible record was Yankee great Mickey Mantle’s longest home run ever hit.
 Experts estimated it traveled 562 feet.

 One reason many fans love sports is the mathematical tests athletes face each time they compete.
 Whether it’s breaking the school scoring record in basketball or touchdowns in football, fans love seeing the impossible happen.
-Every believer will face a test that mathematics shows is impossible.
+Every believer will face a test that mathematics shows is impossible to overcome.
 How should we respond?
 There’s an answer in John 6 when Philip met an impossible math problem.
-Jesus asked him to feed the poor without having the money to do so.
+Jesus asked him to feed the poor, even though he didn’t have the money to do so.
 This was an impossible task!
 The feeding of the five thousand was a miracle of such consequence that it is recorded in all four gospels.

 The Kingdom Coach and Athlete pursue their Christian calling with Jesus as their focus.
-Whenever there is a need, they give all they have to Jesus and let Him do the rest.
+Whenever there is a need, they give all they have to Jesus and let Him take care of the rest.

 Bible Memory Verse – “No one can come to Me unless the Father who sent ME draws him, and I will raise him up on the last day.”
 John 6:44 LSB